open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-console/README.md

 > If you need to collect metrics with cardinality higher than the default limit `2000`, please follow the [cardinality limits](../README.md#cardinality-limits) guidance.
-Here is a quick example of how to change the cardinality limit to `10`:
+Here is a quick example of how to change the cardinality limit to `10` for this particular metric:

   ```csharp
   var meterProvider = Sdk.CreateMeterProviderBuilder()